aruizga7/Self-Driving-Car-in-DSX/5. Behavioral cloning/README.md

-# Project 3: Use Deep Learning to Clone Driving Behavior
+# Use Deep Learning to Clone Driving Behavior

 Overview
 ---
-Train, validate and test a model using Keras to clone driving behavior.
+In this project we Train, validate and test a model using Keras to clone driving behavior.
 The model will output a steering angle to an autonomous vehicle.
 Data will be collected by running a car manually in Udacity's Self-Driving Car simulator.
 The model performance will be tested by running the car in the simulator in autonomous mode.

 #### The goals / steps of this project are the following: